Bolted Circular Flange

 Load distribution

-The other bolt loads between these two positions depends on their distance from the moment axis in a linear fashion, if we look at the flange in profile, but their contribution to the moment depends circularly on the position they occupy on the flange circumference.
+The load on the other bolts between these two positions depends linearly on their distance to the moment axis, if we look at the flange profile, but their contribution to the moment depends circularly on the position they occupy on the flange circumference.

 Bolted circular flange 2b